litlabproductions/Roost/README.md

 * ### Assets:
     * [**Randomation Vehicle Physics**](https://github.com/JustInvoke/Randomation-Vehicle-Physics)

-         > &nbsp;&nbsp;&nbsp;My unstoppable rate of progress has been heavily reliant on the implmentation of this asset
+         > &nbsp;&nbsp;&nbsp;My unstoppable rate of progress has been largly due to the use of this asset
            <br/>
         * Developer: Justin Couch, [@JustInvoke](https://github.com/JustInvoke)
         * These kind words changed the course of my project:<br/><br/>